-Episode 11 is all about flipping your plants from vegetating to flowering phase.
+Episode 11 is all about flipping your plants from their vegetative to flowering phase.
 This process is the biggest determining factor of your overall yield because once you flip them, they stop vegging, turning all their energy to producing flowers.
-For best results, it is critical that timing is right.
-Sometimes the difference between your yield doubling could simply be a week or two of vegging.
+Sometimes the difference between doubling your yield could simply be a week or two of vegging.

-Here are things you need to know and consider when filliping:
+Here are some of the things you need to know and consider before filliping:

 Flipping duration.
-Flipping from vegetative to flowering is switching the photoperiod, which is just a fancy word for the number of hours for the light and dark cycle.
-Most plants need around12 hours of uninterrupted darkness to flip.
+Flipping from vegetative to flowering is switching the photoperiod, which is just a fancy way of describing the number of hours of light and dark.
+Most plants need around 12 hours of uninterrupted darkness to flip.
 This does not happen in 1 to 3 consecutive days, but certainly within a week.

 You’re going to start to see little pistils.
 These white hairs are going stack by the thousands and grow into what we call buds.
 Eventually, the buds will join and form colas.
-It’s good to have a lighted loop when you start seeing red hairs.
+It’s good to have a lighted loupe when you start seeing red hairs.
 It is a magnifier you can use to tell when the plants are ripe.
-We’ll talk about it on the next segment.
-See you soon!

 But we’ll talk more about that in the next episode: Ripening Your Plants.